ryumaru/ryuzine-press/README.txt

 == Installation ==

-= For Non-Developers =
+= Using Admin Upload =

-1. Publishers (people who just want to USE the plugin and not contribute code to help develop it) should download the Ryuzine Press plugin from the [Ryu Maru website](http://www.ryumaru.com/downloads/ryuzinepress/ryuzine-press.zip).
+1. Download the Ryuzine Press plugin from the [GitHub Repository](https://github.com/ryumaru/ryuzine-press).

+= Using Admin Upload =

+2. Go to your *Dashboard > Plugins > Add New* and press the "Upload Plugin" button at the top of the page.
+3. Browse to the ZIP file you downloaded from GitHub and select it and press the "Install Now" button.

+= Using FTP =

+2. Unzip the file you downloaded into a folder.
-2. Un-zip the folder and upload it to your WordPress */wp-content/plugins*/ folder.
+3. Using your favorite FTP software upload that folder to your *~/wp-content/plugins/* folder.

-3. From your WordPress Dashboard go to *Plugins > Installed Plugins* and find the "Ryuzine Press" plugin in the list and "activate" it.
+4. Go to your *Dashboard > Plugins > Installed Plugins* and activate the "Ryuzine Press" plugin.
-4. In your Dashboard you may want to go to *Ryuzine Press > Tools > Update Ryuzine* and check if there is an update for Ryuzine webapp (there is no automatic notice for webapp updates, you just have to periodically click the button to initiate a check).
+5. You will also need to install the Ryuzine Webapp as well.
+Go to *Dashboard > Ryuzine Press > Tools > Update Ryuzine* to install it (it can't be bundled with Ryuzine Press for licensing reasons).
-5. In your Dashboard go to *Ryuzine Press > Options* and set any default configuration options for your Ryuzine Press Editions (note: when you create a new Edition you also have the option of over-riding many settings on a per-edition basis).
+6. Go to your *Dashboard > Ryuzine Press > Options* to set any default configuration for your Ryuzine publications.

-= For Developers =
+= Installation Issues =

-1. Developers who want to help improve the plugin can download the source and contribute code through the [GitHub repository](https://github.com/ryumaru/ryuzine-press).
-2. Un-Zip into your WordPress */wp-content/plugins/* folder
-3. From your WordPress Dashboard go to *Plugins > Installed Plugins* and find “Ryuzine Press” in the list and “activate” it.
-4. You will see a warning that the “Ryuzine webapp” is not installed.
-In your Dashboard go to * Ryuzine Press > Tools* and select the “Update Ryuzine” tab.
-5. You should see a button inviting you to “Install” the webapp.
-Click that and it will try to download, unzip, and install the webapp into the Ryuzine Press plugin.
-	a.
-If file, folder, or server permissions disallow this from working you will need to **manually** install the webapp by downloadin, unzipping, and uploading the "ryuzine" folder via FTP into the "ryuzine-press" plugin folder:
-		i.
-Download the [BUNDLED RELEASE](http://www.ryumaru.com/downloads/ryuzine/1.0/ryuzine.zip), which includes a number of Add-Ons and Themes or ii.
-Download the [SOURCE RELEASE](https://github.com/ryumaru/ryuzine), which has only the minimal Add-Ons and Themes needed to function (you can also manually download and install more Add-Ons and Themes if you wish).
-If you download the Source Release make sure you change the folder name from "ryuzine-master" to just "ryuzine" or it won't work.
-6. You may need to refresh the Tools page before the warning goes away.
-There is no automatic update check for the webapp, you will need to periodically press the button to initiate a check, or follow @RyuMaruCo on Twitter or check the [Ryu Maru](http://www.ryumaru.com) website for announcements of new releases.
-7. In your Dashboard go to *Ryuzine Press > Options* and set any default configuration options for your Ryuzine Press Editions (note: when you create a new Edition you also have the option of over-riding many of these setting on a per-edition basis).
+* If Wordpress cannot download the Ryuzine Webapp you will need to go get it [directly](https://github.com/ryumaru/ryuzine), unzip it, make sure the folder is named "ryuzine" and FTP upload it to your site by placing it INSIDE of the Ryuzine Press Plugin folder.
+If you cannot FTP to your site and it won't download you won't be able to use Ryuzine Press.

 == Frequently Asked Questions ==